williamzhang73/c0124-code-solutions/typescript-destructuring/typescript-destructuring-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is destructuring, conceptually?
+- What is destructuring, conceptually? extracting data from array and object, and assign them to variables.

-- What is the syntax for `Object` destructuring?
+- What is the syntax for `Object` destructuring? let/const {property: variable=default value}=object

-- What is the syntax for `Array` destructuring?
+- What is the syntax for `Array` destructuring? let/ const [, , , variable]=array

 - How can you tell the difference between destructuring and creating `Object`/`Array` literals?
+  creating: object and array literal sit on the right side of assignment
+  destructing:

 ## Notes